codemeister12/Networking_notes/README.md

            <li> The private IP address: assigned to a specific deivce.
            <i> Inside global address: </i> a public IP address referencing an inside device.
            <li> The public IP address assigned to the inside device by the NAT enable router to allow access outside of the network. </li>
+           <i> Outside global address: </i> a public IP address referencing an outside device.
+           <li> The public IP address assigned to a device outside of the local network
+           <i> Outside local address: </i> a private IP address assigned to an outside device.
+           <li> The private IP address assigned to an outside device on the interior of the local network.

+             Inside local: 192.168.0.2
+             Inside global: 24.11.185.118:1001
+             Outside global: 74.125.28.147
+             Outside local: 192.168.0.1:2002